 This impressive museum serves as a residence for the peace altar of Emperor Augustus, the Roman ruler whose victories brought the Roman Empire 200 years of calm and stability.
 The altar was built in 13 BC by the Roman Senate and if you examine it closely you will notice that it is covered with many reliefs.

 When this journey was completed and Augustus returned to Rome, the Roman Senate decided to honor the emperor by building this peace altar in his name, near the Via Flaminia - the path on which Augustus returned to Rome.
-Augustus himself, describing his own activities, relates that the Senate ordered that sacrifices be served on the altar on the anniversary of the he returned to Rome.
+Augustus himself, describing his own activities, relates that the Senate ordered that sacrifices be served on the altar on the anniversary of the date he returned to Rome.

 The significance of the establishment of the "Ara Pacis" should be understood against the background of the Augustus era and the propaganda that created it.
 In Augustus' time, worship was born to the Goddess Pax.
 It is linked to the governing ideal that developed during the Augustus period, the Pax Romana, the so-called "Roman peace."
-This idealist propaganda presented Augustus as Rome's savior and as the man responsible for the empire and the wealth of the empire.
+This idealist propaganda presented Augustus as Rome's savior and as the man responsible for the empire.
 Thus, this propaganda linked the good of the emperor to the benefit of Rome.
 So too did they manage to convince the people that the worship of the Altar was a way of worshipping the Caesar and wishing him well.